-Proc Process for the Selection and Appointment of New Directors 1 Determine selection criteria The NRC, in consultation with the Board, identifies the needs of the Board in terms of directors' skillsets and experience.
+Process for the Selection and Appointment of New Directors The NRC, in consultation with the Board, Determine selection criteria identifies the needs of the Board in terms of directors' skillsets and experience.
 2 Search for suitable candidates Candidates would first be sourced through the directors' and/or key management personnels' network of contacts and referrals.
-The NRC may engage a talent acquisition firm, if necessary.
-3 Assess shortlisted candidates Suitable candidates would be shortlisted for interview by the NRC and for assessment for suitability as director of the Company.
-4 Appoint candidate as director The NRC would recommend the selected candidate to the Board for consideration and approval.
+The NRC may engage an external search firm, if necessary.
+Assess shortlisted candidates Suitable candidates would be shortlisted for interview by the NRC and for assessment for suitability as director of the Company.
+Appoint candidate as director The NRC would recommend the selected candidate to the Board for consideration and approval.